 COPD is one of those conditions that is commonly misdiagnosed.
 As a former smoker, you’re likely to be told that you have COPD when in reality you’re suffering from a less severe lung condition.
 That is why it is important that you check out NOVA Pulmonary Critical Care and Sleep Associates if you suspect you’re suffering from COPD.
 People who are suffering from COPD might be diagnosed when the condition is at the advanced stages.

 In order to diagnose the condition, the doctor will start by reviewing the signs and symptoms before delving into your family’s medical history.
 There will probably be discussions about exposure to lung irritants.
-There could be several tests to get to the bottom of the problem.
+There could be several tests to get to the bottom of the problem, and you might have already experienced some symptoms that result in a trip to get urgent care.
 Some of the tests to be done will include: